54rt1n/ComfyUI-DareMerge/README.md

 # ComfyUI-DareMerge
 Merge two checkpoint models by dare ties (https://github.com/yule-BUAA/MergeLM).
 Now with CLIP support and a bunch of other stuff.

-Check out Noise Injection for a fun time.
+Check out Noise Injection for a fun time, and the LoRA loader that can read the tags.

 # Node List